rafael-silveirap/rafael-silveirap/README.md

 # 👋 Hi there

-I'm Rafael, I'm 20 years old and I started programming as a hobby, I really like math, physics, games and simulations in general.
+I'm Rafael, I'm 20 years old and I started programming as a hobby, I really like math, physics and simulations in general.

 - 🤔 looking for help getting a job
 - 🇧🇷 Brasil!

+## Interests

+-  🧑‍🔬 Data Science
+-  🤖 Machine Learning and Artificial Intelligence
+-  📟 Computer Vision

 ## 🌱 What am I currently learning?